sharp/ai_xuan/README.md

 * `--no_create` - omit functionality to create a new record
 * `--ns` - namespace for your admin, default is admin

-## License

-Copyright © 2011-2014 [Rendered Text](http://renderedtext.com). admin_view is free software, and may be redistributed under the terms specified in the MIT-LICENSE file.